 Connecticut's "implied consent" laws require all drivers lawfully arrested for operating under the influence (OUI) to submit to chemical testing for the purpose of measuring BAC.
-This article gives an overview of Connecticut's implied consent laws and the penalties for refusing a chemical test.
+Drivers who refuse to take one of these tests after being requested to do so by an arresting officer generally face penalties.

 Prior to testing a driver's BAC, the officer is supposed to:

 The officer then chooses which test—blood, breath, or urine—the driver must take.
 In most cases, the officer chooses a breath test.
 Breath tests provide immediate results, whereas blood and urine tests—though generally more accurate—require analysis at a lab.
 This analysis can lead to a significant delay.

 If the driver refuses to submit to the chosen chemical test, the officer notes the refusal in the police report.
 A third party—typically another officer—must also sign the police report, attesting to witnessing the refusal.
 (Without the third-party witness, the police report generally can't be used as evidence against the driver.)
 The arresting officer then forwards the police report to the Connecticut Department of Motor Vehicles (DMV) within three business days of the arrest.

 At the hearing, the hearing officer (who serves the function of a judge) usually admits and considers the officer's arrest report.
 The driver can also subpoena and question witnesses and present other evidence.
 The hearing officer then decides whether: